FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 Given an interval $I = [a,b] \subset \RR$ and points $S= \\{x_1, \dots, x_m \\}$ where $a < x_1 < x_2 < \dots < x_m < b$, an *IET* is a map $T: I\setminus S \rightarrow I$ that acts as a translation (shift) on each of the components of $I\setminus S$.

 Various definitions appear in the literature.
-Some use half-open intervals (either left- or right-open) and require $T$ to be left- or right-continuous, meaning $T$ shifts the half-open "components."
+Some use half-open intervals (either left- or right-open) and require $T$ to be left- or right-continuous, meaning $T$ shifts the half-open "components".
+This makes $T$ a bijection on the half open interval.

 Regardless of these technical differences, the fundamental concept remains the same: We partition the interval into finitely many pieces and then rearrange them via translations.

 <img src="/assets/svgs/veech_alternative/IETBasic.svg" alt="Illustration of an Interval Exchange Transformation" style="width: 60%; display: block; margin: 0 auto;">